Finland

 archipelago, or Åland Islands, is a group of about 6500 islands that

 projects southwest into the Baltic Sea.
-Most of Finland is a plateau, about
+Most of Finland is a plateau,

-120 to 180 m (about 400 to 600 ft) above sea level, with hilly areas in
+about 120 to 180 m (about 400 to 600 ft) above sea level, with hilly

-ft) is the highest point.
+(1324 m/4344 ft) is the highest point.

-Nearly three-quarters of Finland is forested,
+Nearly three-quarters of Finland is forested, chiefly

-chiefly with evergreens.
+with evergreens.
 Various kinds of wildlife, including bears, wolves,

 lynxes, arctic foxes, and many bird species, live in the less-populated

 northern regions.
-Freshwater fish, saltwater fish, and seals are abundant.
+Freshwater fish, saltwater fish, and seals are

-Surrounding bodies of
+abundant.
+Surrounding bodies of water exert a

-exert a moderating influence on Finland's climate.
+moderating influence on Finland's climate.
 Average coastal temperatures

-in the south range from 15.6° C (60° F) in July to about -8.9°
+in the south range from 15.6° C (60° F) in July to about -8.9° C (about

-valuable natural resource.
+natural resource.
 Spruce, pine, and silver birch are the principal

 trees.
 The only natural fuels in the country are wood and peat.
 Finland